shanepeckham/AKS_Security/README.md

 ### Node level

-#### Use admission controller to prvent intra-pod leakage, exposed secrets/ config maps etc:
+#### Use admission controller webhooks to prevent intra-pod leakage, exposed secrets/ config maps etc:

 * Limit the Node and Pod that a kubelet can modify
 * Enforce that kubelets must use credentials in system nodes